Universal Pl\"ucker coordinates for the Wronski map and positivity in real Schubert calculus: Discussion and open problems

 Since $V$ is totally nonnegative (by \cref{thm:positive}\ref{positive1}), so too is $V_i$.
 Therefore $\Wr(V_i)$ has nonnegative coefficients by \eqref{eq:pluckerwronskian}, and hence it is nonzero on $(0,\infty)$. \end{proof}

 The proof of \cref{prop:disconjbasis} appears to establish a stronger property of the basis $(f_1, \dots, f_d)$ than claimed: not only is $\Wr(f_1, \dots, f_i)$ nonzero on $(0,\infty)$, it has nonnegative coefficients.
 In fact, the existence of such a basis is guaranteed by the results of \cite{karp}.
-However, we do not know whether we can find a basis with the even stronger property that $\Wr(f_1, \dots, f_i)$ has only real roots: \begin{problem} Let $V \subseteq \RR[u]$ be a finite-dimensional vector space of polynomials such that all the zeros of $\Wr(V)$ are real and contained in the interval $I \subseteq \RR$.
+However, a genuinely stronger property would be $\Wr(f_1, \dots, f_i)$ having only real roots: \begin{problem} Let $V \subseteq \RR[u]$ be a finite-dimensional vector space of polynomials such that all the zeros of $\Wr(V)$ are real and contained in the interval $I \subseteq \RR$.
 Does there exist a basis $(f_1, \dots, f_d)$ for $V$ such that for $1 \le i \le d$, all the zeros of $\Wr(f_1, \dots, f_i)$ are real and contained in $I$? \end{problem}

+After a preliminary version of this paper appeared, David Speyer sent us the following example which shows that the answer to \cref{prob:zerobasis} is `no' in general. \begin{example} Let $d=2$ and set $V = \langle h_1, h_2\rangle \subseteq\RR[u]$, where